Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics: A supercluster discovered in the eFEDS field

-In the literature, a variety of definitions were used for characterizing a supercluster.
-The first X-ray flux-limited supercluster catalog by \citep{Chon+13} is built by using a definition of a supercluster with a group of 2 or more clusters whose the distance are smaller than a linking length.
+In the literature, a variety of definitions are used to characterize a supercluster.
+The first X-ray flux-limited supercluster catalog by \citep{Chon+13} is built using a definition according to which a supercluster is a group of two or more clusters separated by a distance of less than a linking length.
 The linking length depends on the cluster number over-density threshold $f$ \citep[as in ][]{zucca+93}, and the survey area used in the search.
-Therefore, the supercluster definition is highly dependent of the redshift, since the over-density is computed with respect to the comoving mean cluster density \citep[see Eqs.~1, 2, and 3 in ][]{Chon+13}.
-However, in their later work, \cite{Chon+15} defined superclusters as the structures which will detach from the Hubble flow in the future, and thus collapse and form a virialized object.
+Therefore, the supercluster definition is highly dependent on the redshift because the over-density is computed with respect to the comoving mean cluster density \citep[see Eqs.~1, 2, and 3 in ][]{Chon+13}.
+However, in their later work, \cite{Chon+15} defined superclusters as the structures that will detach from the Hubble flow in the future, and thus collapse and form a virialized object.
 One important result of this new definition is that some of the most famous superclusters in the literature (Shapley, Virgo, and Laniakea) are no longer considered as such because most of their matter content will not collapse in the future and are excluded in their latest \cite{Chon+15} supercluster catalog.
-In this work we adopt the previous definition of a supercluster \citep{Chon+13} with the cluster number over-density of $f = 10$, and assuming that number of members add up to 5 clusters or more.
-The linking length, on the other hand, is calculated using the dedicated eROSITA simulations \citep{Comparat+2020}. { In details the simulation allow to count the number of clusters in redshift bins, which, when dividing by the volume, gives the cluster number density in each bin.
-The linking length is just the inverse cube root of $f$ times the cluster number density. } We find that the physical linking length is 24.6~Mpc (or 79~arcmin) at the supercluster's redshift of $z = 0.36$.
+In this work, we adopt the previous definition of a supercluster \citep{Chon+13} with a cluster number over-density of $f = 10$, and assuming that number of members adds up to five clusters or more.
+The linking length on the other hand is calculated using the dedicated eROSITA simulations \citep{Comparat+2020}. { More specifically, the simulation allows the number of clusters in redshift bins to be counted, which, when dividing by the volume, gives the cluster number density in each bin.
+The linking length is just the inverse cube root of $f$ times the cluster number density. } We find that the physical linking length is 24.6~Mpc (or 79~arcmin) at the redshift of the supercluster: $z = 0.36$.

-A systematic analysis of the spatial position of the confirmed clusters in the eFEDS field, combined with their photometric redshifts allowed us to detect { several} superclusters in the eFEDS field. { In this work we focus on the one at redshift of $\sim$0.36 consisting of 8 members clusters, the one with the highest redshift with more than 5 members.
+A systematic analysis of the spatial position of the confirmed clusters in the eFEDS field combined with their photometric redshifts allowed us to detect { several} superclusters in the eFEDS field. { In this work we focus on the supercluster at a redshift of $\sim$0.36 consisting of eight member clusters, of which the one with the highest redshift has more than five members.
 The other superclusters will be presented in a future work (Liu et al. in prep).}